 In-School Suspensions (ISS) are designed to allow students the opportunity to reflect on the misbehavior which caused the student to receive the suspension.
 During the in-school suspension a student will be secluded from his or her peers and will be given a task to complete.
 The duration of the In-School Suspension will be determined by the Head of School.
-The student may be required to complete an essay related to their misconduct, completing homework, restitution to the school, etc. Students will be required to complete their regularly scheduled daily assignments.
-All assignments will be completed in their entirety and submitted to the respective classroom teacher for grading.
+The student may be required to complete an essay related to their misconduct, completing homework, restitution to the school, etc. Students placed in in-school suspension must complete all assignments provided to them by their scheduled teacher.
+While assignments will be graded a deduction will be applied to their grade.
 Following suspension students are placed on extra-curricular probation for thirty days.